Author: Adam Simmons

 As we explored in the previous section, the monitor offers quite a cut-down OSD.
 This is quite typical for G-SYNC monitors and was certainly the case with the AOC G2460PG.
 As such there are no presets included, but there are a few adjustments that can made in terms of colour temperature (and colour channels) as well as the usual 3 gamma settings.
 In the table below we provide key readings (gamma and white point) and observations using a range of different settings.
 The readings were taken using a Datacolor Spyder5ELITE colorimeter.
-Our test system an Nvidia GeForce GTX 1070 G-SYNC compatible GPU, connected via DisplayPort.
+Our test system used an Nvidia GeForce GTX 1070 G-SYNC compatible GPU, connected via DisplayPort.
 Windows 10 is used on this system with the monitor connected to the PC without additional drivers or ICC profiles loaded.
 The monitor was left to run for over 2 hours before readings were taken.
 Aside from for our ‘Test Settings’ assume any setting not mentioned was left at default.
 The exception to this is that the refresh rate was set to 165Hz (where ULMB was disabled) as this was used for most of our testing.
 Unlike on some monitors, increased refresh rates did not impair image quality.
 For testing with ULMB active, brightness was increased from the default ‘90’ to ‘100’.

 ||Gamma (central average)